avaneev/prvhash/README.md

 independently absorb up to 32 bits of external (message) entropy.
 Note that `lcg` being an accumulator quickly leaves a possible zero state.

-In essence, the hash function continously generates a pseudo-random number sequences and outputs the final random number sequence as a result.
-The message acts as a "pathway" to the final random number sequence.
+In the essence, the hash function generates a continuous pseudo-random number sequence, and returns the final part of the sequence as a result.
+The message acts as a "pathway" to this final part.

 ## Other ##